Upcoming Event: KMA Physicians’ Day at the Capitol - Click Here

 Image from Shutterstock.

-Check out the NEWS Section for an update on our progress!
+Check out the NEWS Section!

 The Kentucky Society of Addiction Medicine (KYSAM) is the Kentucky Chapter of the American Society of Addiction Medicine (ASAM).
 ASAM was founded in 1954 and represents over 7000 physicians, clinicians, and associated professionals in the field of addiction medicine.